0xPolygonHermez/zkevm-comms-protocol/README.md

 ## Service functionalities
 ```
 /**
- * Define all methods implementes by the gRPC
+ * Define all methods implemented by the gRPC
  * GetStatus: get server report about its current state (non-blocking call)
  * GenProof: ask prover to start proof generation.
-If prover is biusy, request is queued (non-blocking call)
+If prover is busy, request is queued (non-blocking call)
  * Cancel: ask prover to cancel specific proof (non-blocking call)
  * GetProof: retrieve proof information given a timeout (blocking call)
  * Execute: execute state-transition and gets a report about the starte change (blocking call)